iestyn-lewis/4by8/index.md

 <a target="_blank" href="images/CZ%20Patch%20Library%20Manual%20FV%20302.pdf">READ THE MANUAL HERE</a>

-## What presets are included?

-This is a demonstration of an earlier version, with 1000 patches.
-This model contains 1186 more than are shown here!
-<iframe width="560" height="315" src="https://www.youtube.com/embed/HUhO5O9OCFc?ecver=1" frameborder="0" allowfullscreen></iframe>

-* Basses
-* Brasses
-* Drums
-* FX
-* Pianos/EPianos
-* Organs
-* Strings
-* Synths/Leads/Pads
-* Tuned Percussion
+## Detailed Specs

-* Voices
+* 800 Event Capacity
-* Winds
+* 4 Switchable Loops
+* 8 Tracks per Loop, individually Mutable
+* 2-8 Measures Per Loop
+* 2-7 Beats Per Measure
+* Triplet or 16th Note Modes
+* Quantize and Gate to 1/4, 1/8, 1/16, 1/32 notes
+* Simple 2 Button Operation

 <a target="_blank" href="images/CZPL Presets.pdf">VIEW THE FULL LIST HERE</a>

 ## How much is it?

- * Price is $129 USD.
+ * Price is $84 USD.
  * Shipping is $10 to the US.
  * Shipping is $35 outside the US, as long as USPS Priority Mail delivers to your location.
 I must declare the full price of the item on the customs form, please do not ask me to mark it as "gift", etc.